cuhksam/emnlp2019.github.io/_pages/program.md

 Below, all information on the program of EMNLP-IJCNLP 2019 are given that are available so far.
 More details to be announced.

+## Accepted Papers

+EMNLP-IJCNLP 2019 will feature 684 long and short papers as well as 44 demos papers, to be presented during the main conference on November 5&dash;7.

+See the <a href="./accepted/">list of accepted papers</a> along with their authors.

 ## Workshops &amp; Co-located Events

 EMNLP-IJCNLP 2019 will host 18 workshops and co-located events, taking place on November 3&ndash;4.